AKFessha/number-matching/README.md

 # Number matching

-This is app allows you to match words of numbers like(one, two, there) with thier equivalent numeric symbol(1,2,3).
+This is a React app which allows you to match words of numbers like(one, two, three) with thier equivalent numeric symbol(1,2,3).
 On succesful match it displays `Congratulations! well done!!` message.

 ![alt text](./assets/app.JPG)